pantheon-systems/documentation/source/content/guides/account-mgmt/plans/07-purchase.md

 <Alert title="Note" type="info">

-Did you know Pantheon offers savings for sites purchased with annual billing?
-See [Pantheon Annual Billing](/annual-billing) for more information.
+Pantheon offers savings for sites purchased with annual billing.
+Refer to [Pantheon Annual Billing](/annual-billing) for more information.

 </Alert>